 |The risk of making nuclear bomb is high as it produces huge amounts of hydrogen.||Thorium cannot be used to manufacture atomic bombs|

-• It is not suitable for reactors that require excellent neutron economy.
+• Not suitable for reactors that require excellent neutron economy

-• Thorium melts at 550 degrees; therefore high temperature is required to produce high quality solid fuel.
+• Thorium melts at 550 degrees so high temperature is required to produce high quality solid fuel

-The experimental Indian reactor will demonstrate the use of thorium and low enriched uranium, which is available in the world market.
+The experimental Indian reactor is expected to demonstrate the use of thorium and low enriched uranium, which is available in the global market.
 This is an important step to reduce the consumption and import of fossil fuels in India as well as to combat the climate change.
 However, we have to wait and watch if this powerful energy source will be considered eco-friendly with no harm caused to nature.